How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 This is often the case in business and while I don’t recommend factoring as a long-term strategy, it is a powerful strategy for startups until you can acquire bank financing.

-More details on how freight broker factoring works and where you can find a freight broker factoring company below.
+More details on how factoring works and where you can find a factoring company below.

 Step 7 – Start selling and marketing to shippers

-The final step to becoming a freight broker is to start selling and marketing your services.
+The final step to becoming a broker is to start selling and marketing your services.

 There are many ways to acquire shipping customers today.
 Cold calling, social selling, referrals, online advertising, content marketing, trade shows, and more.